Volvo B8444S engine: Specification

 As a Volvo V8, this new engine uses the similar Volvo engine naming system.
 The engine is called the Volvo B8444S.
-B being for bensin (gasoline), 8 for the number of cylinders, 4.4 for the total displacement of the engine, the last 4 for the number of valves per cylinder and S for suction, meaning it's naturally aspirated.
-This engine also uses original Volvo parts.
+B being for bensin (gasoline), 8 for the number of cylinders, 4.4 for the total displacement of the engine, the last 4 for the number of valves per cylinder and S for suction, meaning it is naturally aspirated.

-The engine is a 4414 cc aluminum DOHC V8 which produces 315 PS and 440 Nm.
-It has a 60 degree cylinder bank.
-The engine block and heads are cast from aluminium reducing its weight to a comparatively light 418 lb.
+The engine is a 4414 cc aluminium DOHC V8 which produces 315 PS and 440 Nm.
+It has a 60 degree Vee angle.
+The engine block and heads are cast from aluminium reducing its weight to a comparatively light 190 kg.

-To retain its 90 degree firing interval with its 60 degree bank angle and cross plane crankshaft the b8444s utilised offset crank journals.
+To retain its 90 degree firing interval with its 60 degree Vee angle and cross plane crankshaft, the B8444s utilised offset crank journals.

 Originally debuted in the Volvo XC90, which previously used 5- or 6-cylinder transverse inline engines, the B8444S had a number of significant packaging challenges to overcome.
-To save space and enable transverse orientation, the alternator is mounted directly to the engine block without brackets, The exhaust camshafts are linked to the intake camshafts with smaller secondary chains, and the left-hand cylinder bank is offset from its counterpart by half a cylinder's width.
+To save space and enable transverse orientation, the alternator is mounted directly to the engine block without brackets, the exhaust camshafts are linked to the intake camshafts with smaller secondary chains, and the left-hand cylinder bank is offset from its counterpart by half a cylinder's width.
 These tactics resulted in what was, at the time, the most compact V8 for its given 4.4 L displacement.

 The B8444S also made strides in emissions standards as the first V8 engine to meet the Ultra-low-emission vehicle (ULEV II) standard.
 The emissions standards were met using a combination of four catalytic converters and continuous variable valve timing.